pcdavies/DockerBasics/workshops/docker/Linux200.md

 This docker command will create a container based on the latest MYSQL database image file located in Docker Hub

-Let's take a look at what the docker **run** command options do:
+- Let's take a look at what the docker **run** command options do:
-  "-d" flag runs the container in the background
+    - "-d" flag runs the container in the background

-  "-it" flags instructs Docker to allocate a pseudo-TTY connected to the
-    container’s stdin, creating an interactive bash capable shell in the container (which we will use in a moment when we connect into the container)
+    - "-it" flags instructs Docker to allocate a pseudo-TTY connected to the container’s stdin, creating an interactive bash capable shell in the container (which we will use in a moment when we connect into the container)

-  "-h" We give the container a hostname "mysqldb-ao" to make it easier to
-    start/stop/remove, reference from other containers, etc
+    - "-h" We give the container a hostname "mysqldb-ao" to make it easier to start/stop/remove, reference from other containers, etc

-  "-p" We map port 3306 to the same port on the HOST for accessibility from
-    outside of the container's private subnet (typically 172.17.0.0/16).
+    - "-p" We map port 3306 to the same port on the HOST for accessibility from outside of the container's private subnet (typically 172.17.0.0/16).
 This allows the container to be accessed from the HOST, for example.
 The default port for MYSQL is on port 3306

-  "--name" The name of the container will be "mysql"
+    - "--name" The name of the container will be "mysql"

-  "-v" This maps the directory where you downloaded the AlphaOfficeSetup GIT
-    repository to the /dbfiles directory within the container
+    - "-v" This maps the directory where you downloaded the AlphaOfficeSetup GIT repository to the /dbfiles directory within the container

-- Type or cut and paste the following substituting your path "**\<YOUR-HOME>**" where you download the AlphaofficeSetup GIT repository files:
+- **Type OR cut and paste** the following, but ***Substitute*** the **YOUR-HOME** place holder with the directory name where you loaded the AlphaofficeSetup GIT repository.
+For Example: `/YOUR-HOME/AlphaOfficeSetup` might change to this `~/AlphaOfficeSetup`, if you loaded the git repository in your home directory.

 ```
 docker run -d -it --name mysql -h='mysqldb-ao' -p=3306:3306 -v /\<YOUR-HOME>/AlphaOfficeSetup:/dbfiles --env="MYSQL_ROOT_PASSWORD=Alpha2017_" mysql
 ```

 Example: docker run -d -it --name mysql -h='mysqldb-ao' -p=3306:3306 -v /home/holuser/AlphaOfficeSetup:/dbfiles --env="MYSQL_ROOT_PASSWORD=Alpha2017_" mysql

-This sets up a default MYSQL database using the "root" database users password as "Alpha2017_"
+- This sets up a default MYSQL database using the "root" database users password as "Alpha2017_"

-**NOTE: <span style="color:red">If you make a mistake with the volume path to where you downloaded the AlphaOfficeSetup files you can stop and remove the container once it's created and try again using the following commands</span>**
+***If you make a mistake with the volume path to where you downloaded the AlphaOfficeSetup files you can stop and remove the container once it's created and try again using the following commands***

 ```
 docker stop mysql
 docker rm mysql
 ```

-**<span style="color:red">DON'T RUN THE TWO COMMANDS ABOVE UNLESS YOU'VE MADE AN ERROR</span>**
+***DON'T RUN THE TWO COMMANDS ABOVE UNLESS YOU'VE MADE AN ERROR***

-This will take a couple of minutes to download the image file (since it does not yet reside locally), extract the content and finally create and configure the default database
+- This will take a couple of minutes to download the image file (since it does not yet reside locally), extract the content and finally create and configure the default database

 ![](images/200Linux/Picture200-15.png)